AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 ```

 However, this simplification on the implementer side increases complexity
-on the user side as one now needs to instanciate a formatter with a new
+on the user side as one now needs to instantiate a formatter with a new
 object containing the buffer, e.g.:

 ```ada